- Describe valence bond theory as it pertains to the formation of a covalent bond between atoms.

 - Match the electron domain geometry to the appropriate hybridization of the central atom.

-Summarized below (Table below) are all of the possibilities along with examples of each.
+Table below summarizes all of the possibilities along with examples of each.

 Summary of Hybrid Orbitals